 Avril attended awards shows in cargo pants and plain vest tops, her token tie swinging from her neck; she gave refreshing interview answers no other pop star would dream of uttering – “Wow!
 You’re so honest,” a presenter would gush, “Why wouldn’t I be?”
 Avril would shrug.
 She wore backwards caps; she yelled; she included skate tools and plectrums in her tour merch; she was taking control of a genre in a way I hadn’t seen before.
 Pop punk was (and unfortunately, still is) a male-dominated genre, but seeing a woman at the forefront of its success – even just for a little while – allowed me to witness that we could not only hold our own among the boys, but that we could do it bigger and better.
 Even if it was a huge marketing ploy, at least it was one that liberated me.

-While I was used to watching pop stars gather to pray before they took to the stage during one of MTV’s finest day-in-the-life-of programmes, Avril punched her bandmates, flashed her bra, and called everyone a bunch of motherfuckers.
+While I was used to watching pop stars gather to pray before they took to the stage during one of MTV’s finest day-in-the-life-of programs, Avril punched her bandmates, flashed her bra, and called everyone a bunch of motherfuckers.
 She never once referred to herself as a punk or a skater, but read just about any interview or review from 2002 and most question Avril’s authenticity – how punk is she really?
 Did you know she doesn’t really write all of her songs herself?
 Why is she so difficult to deal with?
 Sure, she was still a mainstream artist and she may not have been 2002’s answer to Throbbing Gristle, but to teenage girls everywhere, she showed us that we didn’t have to stay quiet, we didn’t have to like what we were told to like, and we didn’t have to smile.
 She screamed in spaces reserved for boys, she told us to pick up a guitar, and she told us it was okay to like stuff that guys had hoarded for themselves.

 Her first headline tour was called Try and Shut Me Up.
 The words appeared ablaze behind her before she launched into the performance, which included covers of Metallica’s “Fuel” and Green Day’s “Basket Case”.
 Teenage girls gathered at the front of her shows, singing along to the songs that were never allowed to be theirs.
 She gave us the voice we needed.
 She didn't just resonate with me, she was filling a gap where teenage girls had yet to see themselves.
 She was invading the pop-punk space that had been so carefully curated by men and forever marketed towards boys.
 She was a commercial pop icon, yes, but also a sweary, gum-chewing 17-year-old who didn’t play up to the idea that in order to be a mainstream artist you had to live up to unreasonable expectations of girlhood.
 In short: she helped me embrace the shit-kicking teenage girl that I always was.